 Loose Wires and Bands

 The wires and bands on your braces may become loose for an array of reasons.
-If this happens, please contact Dr. Lacey and staff as soon as possible so that we can check and repair your appliance.
+If this happens, please contact our staff as soon as possible so that we can check and repair your appliance.
 Be sure to keep the appliance that has fallen off and bring it to the office with you.

 You may “temporarily” fix the loose wire or band by using a hard-flat surface or pencil eraser to gently and most importantly, carefully, push the wire in question back into place.
-You can apply a piece of wax provided by Dr. Lacey and her staff to relieve pain from a broken or loose wire.
+You can apply a piece of wax provided by our doctors and their staff to relieve pain from a broken or loose wire.

 Did you know that damaged brackets can increase the length of your treatment process?
 It is important to take care of all your appliances.
 Your teeth can only move into their correct positions if you consistently wear the rubber bands, headgear, retainer, or other appliances prescribed by your doctor.